 Scott Ponds Natural Area Dam Safety Project

 The augmentation plan has been submitted and continues to work its way through the legal process in water court.
-A supplemental "temporary" water supply plan was developed and approved to allow the west pond to fill with water over the winter and spring months until dedicated water rights are appropriated through water court. the pond has filled quickly and the water is now flowing over the spillway.
-Wildlife is returning with ducks and geese visiting daily and the elk seem to be camping out.
+A supplemental "temporary" water supply plan was developed and approved to allow the west pond to fill with water over the winter and spring months until dedicated water rights are appropriated through water court.
+The pond has filled quickly and will soon be stocked with trout!
+The plan is to stock the pond in June with approximately 400 big trout and 100 smaller trout.

 Community members joined Estes Park Mayor, Todd Jirsa, Town Board members, Town staff and project contractors for a ribbon-cutting ceremony to celebrate completion of the reconstructed Scott Ponds Natural Area dams November 16, 2016.

 After much effort on obtaining flood grants for this project, the Town completed the $983,000 rehabilitation of the dams restoring the dams in accordance with current safety regulations in November, 2016.
 This included rebuilding of the upper dam, installing a new overflow spillway, and building a new outlet structure.
 The pond at the lower dam was deepened and the dam was regraded to safely convey storm runoff.
 American West Construction, LLC completed the project on schedule and within budget.

 The adjacent areas disturbed during construction have been reseeded with a native seed mix including wildflowers.
 Natural creek flow and runoff will fill the ponds over the winter and spring.
 When full, the west pond will have an approximate depth of 10 feet at the dam outlet.
 Colorado Parks and Wildlife will stock this pond with rainbow, brown and brook trout in the spring.